 - Don’t fall in love with a home online– Don’t put all of your eggs into one basket (home).
 Go see it before you fall in love with it.

 - Don’t be deceived by the photos of a home– Photos online can make a home look far more spacious than it is.
+An actual showing will give you a far more accurate assessment of a home.

 - Don’t be too restrictive on your criteria– Your advanced searches are going to return you exactly what you tell it too.
 Keep your searches broad and eliminate manually.